di-ninja/di-ninja/readme.md

 type: **function**
 class or factory

-The "classDef" key reference the class that will be used for instantiation.
+The `classDef` key reference the class that will be used for instantiation.
 It's used for use reference to class direcly in rule, you can do without if you configure container [dependencies](#53-dependencies) with require.context.
 ```javascript
 class A{}